aws-solutions-library-samples/sample-s3-rollback-tool/README.md

 - KMS decrypt for object versions to be copied
 - KMS encrypt for the key you selected copies to be encrypted with (or the bucket default)

-KMS permissions are *not* required for the scenario 1 and 2 jobs, as DELETE operations do not encrypt or decrypt data.
+KMS permissions are *not* required for the scenario 1 and 2 and 4 jobs, as DELETE operations do not encrypt or decrypt data.

 ## AWS Lambda concurrency reservations